jhorvi24/flask-python-webServer-AWS-EC2-RDS/README.md

            ``` python3 -m virtualenv venv
                source venv/bin/activate
                python app.py ```
+      - The database is not configured.
       - The database is not configured in AWS RDS.
 So in the next step, I'm going to configure AWS RDS.
    <hr>
-   4. I'm going to the AWS RDS to configure the relational database service.
+5. I'm going to the AWS RDS to configure the relational database service.
          - I create a subnet group for privateSubnetA and privateSubnetB.
+         - I create AWS RDS with the next parameters:
+            - Engine Type: MariaDB or MySQL
+            - Templates: Free tier
+            - Master username: the same user that you created in AWS System Manager
+            - Master Password: the same password that you created in AWS System Manager.
+            - Virtual Private Cloud (VPC): the VPC that was created in the step one.
+            - DB subnet group: the db subnet group created.
-      -
+            - Existing VPC security groups:
+               - Associate the database security group create in the step three.

+            - When AWS RDS is finally created, I copy the RDS endpoint.
+You can update the /book/host parameter in AWS System Manager.
+6. In this step